-Name of Introducer: Account name (in full): To be completed for applicants for busine ss who are companies, partnerships, tr usts or foundations (if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
+To be completed for applicants for business who are companies, partnerships, trusts or foundations

+(if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
 Yes No (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
-Yes \( \sum \) No \( \sum \) (if a Trust or Foundation): Date of establishment and legal jurisdiction n Type of trust/foundation/company Is it a trading company?
-Yes No No To be com pleted for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity Should the space prov ided be insufficient, please continue us ing FIC4.
-Initial of signatory /ies completing FIC1
+Yes No (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
+Yes D No D

+To be completed for all applicants for business

+Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity

+Should the space provided be insufficient, please continue using FIC4.

-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC3 RELATED PARTIES
+Initial of signatory /ies completing FIC1 GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE RELATED PARTIES

-Name of Introducer:

-Account name (in full):

-Details of all principal(s) (see FIC5 for do f the Introducer (Please complete the section efinition) including beneficial on below and attach additional copies
+Details of all principal(s) (see FIC5 for definition) including beneficial owners and excluding officers of the Introducer

-1 2

-Full Name
+(Please complete the section below and attach additional copies of this sheet as required)

-Nationality, date and place of birth

-Current residential address (please include postcode).
-Note: A PO Box only address is insufficient

-Role of principal and date relationship commenced

-Does the Introducer consider the related party to be, or to be associated with a PEP?
+1 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
+Note: A PO Box only address is insufficient Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
 Yes No No Yes No No

-3 4

-Full Name

-Nationality, date and place of birth

-Current residential address (please include postcode).
-Note: A PO Box only address is insufficient

-Role of principal and date relationship commenced

-Does the Introducer consider the related party to be, or to be associated with a PEP?
+3 4 Full Name Nationality, date and place of birth Current residential address (please include postcode).
+Note: A PO Box only address is insufficient Role of principal and date relationship commenced Does the Introducer consider the related party to be, or to be associated with a PEP?
 Yes No No Yes No No

-Initial of signatory /ies complete ing FIC1
+Initial of signatory /ies completing FIC1

-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC4 ADDITIONAL INFORMATION
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE ADDITIONAL INFORMATION

-me of Introducer:

-count name (in full):

-his section is to be used by the bank/deposit taker to identify any additional information or documentation at they require over and above the stated minimum and/or for the Introducer to provide addition formation to supplement the details contained in FIC1, FIC2 and/or FIC3.
+This section is to be used by the bank/deposit taker to identify any additional information or documentation that they require over and above the stated minimum and/or for the Introducer to provide additional information to supplement the details contained in FIC1, FIC2 and/or FIC3.

 Initial of signatory /ies completing FIC1